stefenphelps/stefenphelps.com/src/content/blog/keyboard-accessible-dropdown-menu.md

 ---
-title: 'Keyboard Accessible Dropdown Menu'
+title: "Keyboard Accessible Dropdown Menu"
 description: "Thanks to the new CSS psuedo class ':focus-within', keyboard accessible dropdown menus are much simpler to create than they used to be."
-heroImage: '../../assets/images/keyboard-accessible-dropdown-menu.png'
+heroImage: "../../assets/images/keyboard-accessible-dropdown-menu.png"
-publishDate: '2023-05-24'
+publishDate: "2023-05-24"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
 ---

 When browsing the web via a keyboard, tabbing through page links is the primary way to navigate around a page quickly.
 However, this creates a problem with traditional dropdown navigation menus.
 When tabbing through, you can't access the dropdown items since they typically require a mouse hover.